-Welcome to this online exhibition of the four, shortlisted Landscape Masterplan submissions for Highgate Cemetery.
+Here are the four shortlisted Landscape Masterplan submissions for Highgate Cemetery.

-Between 1st and 25th April 2021 we are inviting views on the shortlisted concepts submitted in response to our brief.
-This is a first informal chance to give us feedback, as well as your ideas and thoughts at this very early stage.
-We will share them with the judging panel and winning team to inform our plans as they develop.
+You are invited to share your thoughts on the shortlisted concepts submitted in response to our brief.
+We will share them with the winning team to inform our plans as they develop.

 Find out more about the Cemetery and the need for this work in our short film here

 The brief was to find the best team to produce a landscape masterplan to guide the development of the Cemetery over the next twenty-five years.
 The plan must preserve and enhance the qualities for which the Cemetery has been appreciated over generations while enabling it to meet the new demands and expectations of the twenty-first century.

 As part of our brief we asked the teams to think about how best to: